 Do Portuguese factories work with US or UK brands?

 Yes, regularly.
-UK brands have been sourcing from Portugal at scale since well before Brexit, and US brands accelerated in 2022-2025 as Asian tariff exposure increased.
+UK brands have sourced from Portugal at scale since before Brexit, and US brands accelerated in 2022-2025 as Asian tariff exposure increased.
 Most factories communicate fluently in English at the project-manager level.
-The main practical considerations are payment terms (typically 30% deposit, 70% before shipping), Incoterms (most quotes are EXW or FOB Lisbon), and sample shipping costs (€40-€80 to UK/EU, €120-€200 to US).
+Typical payment terms: 30% deposit, 70% before shipping.
+Incoterms are usually EXW or FOB Lisbon.

 What about "Made in Portugal" labelling rules?